inveniosoftware/flask-collect-invenio/docs/quickstart.rst

 .. currentmodule:: flask_collect

-Flask-Collect is easy to use.
+Flask-Collect-Invenio is easy to use.
 For the complete guide, checkout out the API documentation on the :class:`Collect` class.

 You can run: ::